Are you interested in making spiritual practice one of the primary focal points of your day-to-day life?

 Continuity, commitment and community building are important for best outcomes in any transformative group process.
 You need to commit to attending all of the eleven (11) sessions.
-All meetings will be held online through the Zoom videoconference platform, so you need to have the tech to use Zoom.
+All meetings will be hybrid if possible, with some members of the cohort meeting in person at the EBMC physical site, 285 17th Street in Oakland, and others joining on the Zoom videoconference platform.
 (If it is unavoidable that you miss one or more sessions, please indicate this on the application form.)

 In addition, program participants will work in small groups to deepen their socially-engaged mindfulness practices, engage in processes of inquiry and study, and support one another to take transformative mindfulness practices into their communities, workplaces, and networks in innovative and culturally appropriate ways.
 One-on-one mentoring meetings with Mushim, the program’s guiding teacher, will be offered.

-About PiTA’s guiding teacher: Mushim (Patricia Ikeda) is a nationally recognized socially-engaged Buddhist teacher and author, and a core teacher at East Bay Meditation Center in Oakland, where she lives.
+About PiTA’s founding and guiding teacher: Mushim (Patricia Ikeda) (she, her) is an internationally recognized socially-engaged Buddhist teacher and author, and a core teacher at East Bay Meditation Center in Oakland, California USA where she lives.
 She has practiced mindfulness and meditation for over 30 years, in North America and in Asia, and she has a long track record of diversity and social-justice activism in Buddhist-based, interfaith, and public education communities.
-Mushim has taught mindfulness meditation retreats nationally for people of color, social justice activists, and women.
+Mushim has taught mindfulness meditation retreats nationally for Black, Indigenous and People of Color, social justice activists, and women.
 Her approach to mindfulness as a tool for transformative social change encourages creativity, embodiment, and cultivating humor, equanimity, and a resilient and stable mind.
+Mushim was selected by Lion’s Roar Buddhist media magazine as one of twenty-six “Great Buddhist Teachers” in the January 2022 issue.
 See http://www.mushimikeda.com for more information about Mushim.

 Angel Nguyen (she/her) is a Business Consultant/Analyst in Clinical Technology at Kaiser Permanente.
 With over 10 years in local government and higher education, Angel has extensive experience in training & facilitation, learning & development, team building, and program & project management.
 She also holds an MBA and DBA in Global Business Sustainability